jasonfritts/CheckFixDigicertRootCAs/README.md

-This script was created to assist in resolving Azure AD SSPR password writeback certificate trust issues.
+This script was created to assist in resolving Azure AD SSPR password writeback certificate trust issues to https://*.servicebus.windows.net endpoints.
 Please reference https://docs.microsoft.com/en-us/azure/security/fundamentals/tls-certificate-changes for information on why certificate changes have occured and what has changed as well as a full list of certificates that need to be trusted for Azure services.

 # Check DigiCert Root CAs